 A degree typically comprises 360 credits, a DipHE 240 credits, a CertHE 120 credits, and an integrated Masters 480 credits.
 The tuition fee for the placement year for those courses that offer this option is £1,850, subject to inflationary increases based on government policy and providing you progress through the course in the normal timeframe (no repeat years or breaks in study).
 The tuition fee for the study year abroad for those courses that offer this option is £1,385, subject to inflationary increases based on government policy and providing you progress through the course in the normal timeframe (no repeat years or breaks in study).

 Students often choose to buy a laptop or tablet for use on campus (approx. £800), however there are PCs on campus and students can also borrow laptops.
-Students may need a smart phone or wireless device to participate in interactive class quizzes, etc. All personal protection equipment (PPE) for labs and a basic toolkit is provided by the School.
+Students may need a smart phone or wireless device to participate in interactive class quizzes, etc. All personal protection equipment (PPE) for labs and a basic toolkit is provided by the Department.
 Laboratory and workshop consumables are also provided.
 Product Design and Design Engineering students may choose to buy optional artists accessories such as marker pens, sketch pads and portfolio cases.
 All reports, etc. for assessment are submitted as electronic files except the Level 6 Project Report for which printing and binding costs (up to 50 pages) will be borne by the students.
-Costs for the printing of posters for Employability events and graduate year books will be paid by the School.
+Costs for the printing of posters for Employability events and graduate year books will be paid by the Department.

 Students may have to contribute to the cost of optional social trips organised by Student Societies.
-The costs of compulsory industrial visits (if any) are paid by the School or by sponsorship secured from the Professional bodies (PSRBs).
+The costs of compulsory industrial visits (if any) are paid by the Department or by sponsorship secured from the Professional bodies (PSRBs).
 There is the option of taking a placement year.
 Costs vary hugely between countries and areas, so it is very important to research costs well ahead of time and budget accurately.
 Students are expected to cover the costs of attending placement interviews and any additional travel/accommodation costs incurred to take up optional short term or sandwich placements.

-The School of Engineering will cover the costs associated with student/affiliate membership of one PSRB.
+The Department of Engineering will cover the costs associated with student/affiliate membership of one PSRB.
 Students will be expected to contribute to the cost of any additional memberships or enhanced PSRB membership status and to the cost of any optional professional accreditation courses in the use of software packages.

 Costs for student-led projects will be paid subject to approved business cases submitted by the students under the supervision of academic staff.
-Artefacts built for projects normally remain the property of the School, but students may be offered the opportunity to purchase them for the cost of the materials used.
+Artefacts built for projects normally remain the property of the Department, but students may be offered the opportunity to purchase them for the cost of the materials used.

 Find out more about financing your studies and whether you may qualify for one of our bursaries and scholarships.